 What’s the difference between Personal Care and Assisted Living?

 For many years, the state of Pennsylvania made no distinction between the terms “personal care” and “assisted living.”
 But in January 2011, the Pennsylvania Department of Public Welfare’s Office of Long-Term Living began to license assisted living residences separately from personal care communities.
-Even though many area consumers and some health care professionals aren’t aware of the differences between assisted living vs personal care in PA, each community has distinct advantages for seniors with particular health needs.
+Even though many consumers and some health care professionals aren’t aware of the differences between assisted living and personal care, each community has distinct advantages for seniors with particular health needs.

 Personal Care Communities provide seniors with a way to enjoy an active lifestyle with the added benefit of professional assistance when needed.